Six killed in train accident on bridge linking Denmark's two main islands

 “Terrible train accident on the Great Belt Bridge in Denmark as a result of the storm Alfrida.
 Our thoughts are with the injured and with the families and relatives of the dead,” Swedish Prime Minister Stefan Löfven said in a tweet.

-The bridge was closed for both trains and vehicles towards the island of Funen, while car traffic towards Zealand had opened again.
+The bridge was closed for trains while car traffic in both directions had opened again.
+Train traffic was expected by Banedanmark to resume not earlier than Thursday.

 The 18-kilometre long bridge across the Great Belt carries around 21,000 train passengers every day and more than 27,000 vehicles crosses the bridge each day.